apache/nuttx/configs/olimex-lpc1766stk/README.txt

     This configuration directory, performs a simple OS test using examples/ostest.

+  slip-httpd:
+    This configuration is identical to the thttpd configuration except that it uses the SLIP data link layer via a serial driver instead of the Ethernet data link layer.
+The Ethernet driver is disabled; SLIP IP packets are exchanged on UART1; UART0 is still the serial console.

   thttpd:
     This builds the THTTPD web server example using the THTTPD and the examples/thttpd application.